geovens/gInk/readme.md

 #### Tips

 - There is a known issue for multiple displays of unmatched DPI settings (100%, 125%, 150%, etc.).
 If you use gInk on a computer with multiple displays of unmatched DPI settings, or you encounter problems such as incorrect snapshot position, unable to drag toolbar to locations etc., please do the following as a workaround (in Windows 10 version 1903 as an example): right-click gInk.exe, Properties, Compatibility, Change high DPI settings, Enable override high DPI scaling behavior scaling performed by: Application. (only after v1.0.9, which will be released soon)
-- There are a few options you can tweak in config.ini, which are not shown in the options window.
+- There are a few hidden options you can tweak in config.ini that are not shown in the options window.

 #### How to contribute translation